-- The cancer treatment protocols have become more refined, so that we can chemotherapy with better results with fewer side effects
+- The cancer treatment protocols have become more refined so that we can chemotherapy with better results with fewer side effects

-- Advanced radiotherapy modalities like gamma knife, proton beam etc can now tackle difficult to treat tumors with many vital structures around them and give better outcomes.
+- Advanced radiotherapy modalities like gamma knife, proton beam, etc can now tackle difficult-to-treat tumors with many vital structures around them and give better outcomes.

-- Immunotherapy taps capabilities of the body’s immune system to fight against cancers.
+- Immunotherapy taps the capabilities of the body’s immune system to fight against cancers.
 Immunotherapy educates the immune system to recognize and attack specific cancers.
 The immune system is precise so that it is possible to target the cancer cells while sparing the other healthy cells entirely.